dead-claudia/proposal-try-expression/README.md

 Two reasons:

 1. It's easier to manage as a first-class citizen if you need to.
 Not all use cases boil down to in the small, and the names get invaluable if you use them anywhere else.
-2. For the common case of `const {caught, value} = try expr` and friends, implementations can (and should) detect that at parse time and generate bytecode that works more like `let caught = false, value; try { value = expr } catch (e) { caught = true; value = e }` to avoid the intermediate object.

-If you really need names to differentiate results, you can always just do `const userRequest = try await getUserSomehow()` or something like that, using names to differentiate.
-(You don't need to destructure *everything*!)
-Also, this isn't meant to be a general replacement of `try`/`catch`, but to augment it for use cases ill-suited for that statement.
+2. It's not ambiguous which field corresponds to what.
+Some might associate the first item as the value, some the second, and an object allows both ways while an array doesn't.

 ### Why not just an error + data pair?

-Because it's lossy and `{error: null, value: null}` could be reasonably parsed as either an error or success depending on which value you check.
+Because it's lossy and `{error: undefined, value: undefined}` could be reasonably parsed as either an error or success depending on which value you check first.
 It's possible `undefined` could be thrown, and if you use `!= null` to track the presence/absence of an exception, it will lead you into problems.

-I've already experienced this a few times in Node.js code, and I'd like to avoid replicating that design mistake.
+(In simpler cases, this won't come up, but it does come up frequently in advanced cases.)

+Note that the differing objects do mean you *could* still do `const {caught, error, value} = try ...`.
+You can have informative names; you just have to check a third variable each time.

 ### Why an operator and not a function?